 If you can relate, it may feel daunting to reimagine an entire new work wardrobe.
 And perhaps a little confusing about what styles would even be appropriate.
 While full-on suits may not be necessary, tread carefully as you switch to more casual attire.
 You still need to be taken seriously.
 Well intentioned outfits will help you achieve this.

-The key to knowing when your outfit works is to notice what’s holding you back.
+The key to moving forward and creating a style you love is to understand WHY you’re unhappy with what you wear.
 Has your body changed?
 Have you paid little attention to what you wear?
 Do you have a different lifestyle?

 Once you recognize which situation you’re in, commit to making a change.
 Whenever your commitment wavers, remind yourself WHY you want to change.